ctb/titus-blog/src/2015-software-as-a-primary-product-of-science.rst

 So this highlights one conundrum: given my estimates and my priorities, how would you suggest I square these stated priorities with my funding allocations?
-And, in these matters, have I been wrong to focus on software quality, or should I have focused instead on accruing technical debt?
+And, in these matters, have I been wrong to focus on software quality, or should I have focused instead on accruing technical debt in the service of novel ideas and functionality?
 Inquiring minds want to know.

 --titus